-1. Criteria for Determining PDS.
+1. Criteria for Determining PDS Persistently Dangerous Schools.

-A persistently dangerous school is a public elementary or secondary school building (except for Regional Day Schools, Educational Services Commissions and Special Services School Districts) that meets the objective criteria determined by the NJDOE for three consecutive years and is part of a school district that receives funds under ESSA.
-The NJDOE will use the most current available data from the Electronic Violence and Vandalism Reporting System (EVVRS) Student Safety Data System (SSDS) to identify PDS on or before July 31 of each year.
+A persistently dangerous school is a public elementary or secondary school building (except for Regional Day Schools, Educational Services Commissions and Special Services School Districts) that meets the objective criteria determined by the New Jersey Department of Education (NJDOE) for three consecutive years and is part of a school district that receives funds under ESSA NCLB.
+The NJDOE will use the most current available data from the Electronic Violence and Vandalism Reporting System (EVVRS) to identify persistently dangerous schools PDS on or before July 31 of each year, in compliance with Federal regulations (68 FR 16789).